-Tonga Ridge and Mount Sawyer is a 5.7 mile moderately trafficked out and back trail located near Skykomish, WA that features beautiful wild flowers and is rated as moderate.
+Tonga Ridge and Mount Sawyer is a 5.7 mile moderately trafficked out and back trail located near Skykomish, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Drive US Highway 2 to mile marker 50.5, just east of the Skykomish Ranger Station.
 Turn south onto Foss River Road (FS Road #68).
 Continue on FS Road #68 for 3.5 miles to its junction with FS Road #6830.
 Turn left onto FS Road #6830.
 Continue for 6.7 miles to the #310 spur.
 Turn right onto the spur, and drive 1.3 miles to the end of road at the trailhead.